Fosamax Plus D (alendronate / cholecalciferol) and Alcohol / Food Interactions

 Moderate Drug Interaction

 Alendronate and multivitamin with minerals should not be taken orally at the same time.
-Products that contain magnesium, aluminum, calcium, iron, and/or other minerals may interfere with the absorption of alendronate and reduce its effectiveness.
+Products that contain magnesium, aluminum, calcium, iron, and/or other minerals may interfere with the absorption of alendronate into the bloodstream and reduce its effectiveness.
 You should take multivitamin with minerals at least 30 minutes after the alendronate dose.
-Talk to your doctor if you have any questions or concerns.
+Talk to a healthcare professional if you are not sure whether a product contains something that could potentially interact with your medication or if you have questions on how to take this or other medications you are prescribed.
 It is important to tell your doctor about all other medications you use, including vitamins and herbs.
 Do not stop using any medications without first talking to your doctor.

 Moderate Food Interaction